-The vision of Towards Peace is to provide a safe supportive space, where people who have been affected by abuse in a Church context can be accompanied as they seek their own experience of spiritual peace, one step at a time.
+The vision of Towards Peace is to provide a safe supportive space, where people who have been affected by abuse in a religious/church environment can be accompanied, as they seek their own experience of spiritual peace, one step at a time.
 There is no pre-determined road map on this journey.
 Each person travels at their own pace.
-This does not assume a return to the Catholic Church.
-Towards Peace does not offer counselling, psychotherapy or mediation, however can, on request, make referrals to psychological support and restorative services.
+Towards Peace does not offer counselling, psychotherapy or mediation, but can, on request, make referrals to psychological support and restorative services.

 Who is the service designed for?